How to apply 7 principles of fitness to transform your life

 A cornerstone of fitness programming is specificity.
 Put simply this means that you get better at what you focus on.
 Lift very heavy weights for a small number of repetitions and you get better at that, run for long distances and you obviously reap the benefit specific to that.
 It requires some thought and effort to target exactly what you want or need to improve upon.
 If you want to get rich it could be saving money or understanding the intricacies of share trading or how best to invest in real estate.
 Most things involve a degree of complexity, and if you want to make significant change you’ll need to be specific in what you address.
 This can in part involve working on weaknesses or gaps in development that can impede overall progress.
 Transformation may evoke a sense of some magical change or key, which when applied is cause for an overnight metamorphosis, but in truth the diligent application of some fundamental principles can go a long way to creating the significant change sought.
 The largely simple but proven ways of changing the physical body can be used with many pursuits in life.
 How could you apply some of these to achieve what you want?
 Get in touch if you'd like to know how training or coaching could help make the change you want or need.

 Enjoy that article?
-For more insights on mind & body and how to feel, function & perform better subscribe to my blog (don't worry you're inbox won't be bombarded, there'll be articles fortnightly at most) Please also share this with a friend via Facebook, Twitter, Google+ or email by clicking on one of the icons below. #fitness #transformation #personaldevelopment #goals
+Please also share this with a friend via Facebook, Twitter, Linkedin or email by clicking on one of the icons below. #fitness #transformation #personaldevelopment #goals